mike99mac/zlma/README.md

 <b>Why do this?</b>

-z/VM on the mainframe is dying.
-It must be reinvented if it is to continue.
+z/VM needs reinvention if it is to continue.
 There must be alternatives to  interfaces designed in the 1970s.

 <b>Status</b>